 (JTA) — The World Series is upon us, and there are likely more Jewish players in this year’s edition than there have been in decades.
 The American League champion Houston Astros, who ousted Chaim Bloom’s Boston Red Sox last week, feature star slugger Alex Bregman.
 The National League champion Atlanta Braves boast an impressive duo of Jewish players: pitcher Max Fried and outfielder Joc Pederson.
-(The Astros did not include Jewish backup catcher Garrett Stubbs on their roster.
-Had Stubbs been added, this would probably be the most Jewish World Series ever.)

 A grand Jewish holiday concert will be held on the first night of Hanukkah, Sunday, November 28, at Symphony Park in SouthPark.
 The internationally popular California group 8th Day will be performing with a spectacular song and music festival that will lift your spirits and ignite your soul.

 The theme of this Hanukkah concert is Jewish Unity and Pride, Celebrating the Light of Hanukkah.